mrasus16112/pipescript/GUIDE.md

 ### How do I access parameters passed into a procedure?

 Use the param() construct to access parameters.
 Parameters are accessed with indexes, indexed from 0.
 The amount of parameters are not specified upfront in the procedure definition, as mentioned previously.
 As parameters are really just a subsection of the tape, you can also pass them to procedures.
+When modifying parameters, however, you will not be modifying the tape directly.

 ```
 define procedure names `add three` [